Your Professional Profile: TRIMA

 Dr. Verity Elston, Head of Careers Advice for Doctoral and Postdoctoral Researchers

-This workshop is designed to help postdocs identify and develop their professional profile based on their experience in the academic environment and elsewhere.
+This workshop is designed to help researchers identify and develop their professional profile based on their experience in the academic environment and elsewhere.
 Through the use of the TRIMA psychometric questionnaire, we will:

 The reflection process is based on the results of a psychometric questionnaire (TRIMA), which describes participants' social styles (who am I? what are my preferences, my goals?) and skills (what am I capable of, what is my behaviour when conducting my professional duties?
 What transversal skills have I developed so far?).